One Day In Dublin Itinerary

 Your Dublin Hotel

 5pm.
 Go back to your hotel for a short rest and to get ready for the evening.
 For a one night stay, you want somewhere extremely central, like NYX, The Grafton or The Green.
-For 5 star, go with the The Shelbourne or The Westbury
+For 5 star, go with the The Shelbourne or The Westbury.
+Here are all my favorite hotels.

 Dublin At Night

-7pm: Using Trinity College as our base again, this time you'll use Grafton Street as your path.
-Grafton Street itself is full of chain stores but its buskers are talented.
-It's more on the side streets where you'll find Dubliners enjoying their evenings.
-Wicklow Street & Exchequer Streets are my favorites.
+7pm: Grafton Street is the main pedestrian street in Dublin.
+It's got too many chain stores to be charming, but its buskers are very talented.
+It's on the side streets off Grafton Street where you'll find Dubliners enjoying their evenings.
+Wicklow, Drury & Exchequer Streets are my favorites.

 Dinner

-There are so many restaurants here that you can stroll and find your own favorite.
-Here is where I eat and I'm factoring in that it's been a busy day and you want food now!
+There are so many restaurants in this area that you can stroll and find your own favorite.
+Here are some of my favorites.

 - Cornucopia is vegetarian food but so tasty and quick.